NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 1/Aasimar Redeemer.md

     desc: "  Against diseases, critical failures become failures."

   - name: "Divine Grace"
-    desc: "`pf2:r`  **Trigger** The angelkin is targeted by a spell that allows a saving throw.\n**Effect** The scion gains a +2 circumstance bonus to the saving throw."
+    desc: "`pf2:r`  **Trigger** The angelkin is targeted by a spell that allows a saving throw.\n* * *\n\n**Effect** The scion gains a +2 circumstance bonus to the saving throw."

   - name: "Glimpse of Redemption"
     desc: "`pf2:r`  **Trigger** An enemy damages one of the angelkin's allies.
-Both the enemy and ally must be within 15 feet of the angelkin.\n**Effect** The angelkin causes its foe to hesitate under the weight of its sins as visions of possible redemption play out in its mind's eye.
-The foe chooses one of two options:\n*   The ally is completely unharmed by the triggering damage.\n*   The ally gains resistance 7 to all damage against the triggering damage.
-After the damaging effect resolves, the enemy becomes [[Conditions/Enfeebled 1|Enfeebled 2]] until the end of its next turn."
+Both the enemy and ally must be within 15 feet of the angelkin.\n* * *\n\n**Effect** The angelkin causes its foe to hesitate under the weight of its sins as visions of possible redemption play out in its mind's eye.
+The foe chooses one of two options:\n\n*   The ally is completely unharmed by the triggering damage.\n*   The ally gains resistance 7 to all damage against the triggering damage.
+After the damaging effect resolves, the enemy becomes [[Conditions/Enfeebled|Enfeebled 2]] until the end of its next turn."

   - name: "[[Bestiary Ability Glossary/Shield Block|Shield Block]]"
     desc: "`pf2:r`  "